Think Outside the Box

 Post 4: When “Think Outside the Box” Goes Wrong Read More »

-Post 3 — Operate at the Edge and Win “Think outside the box” doesn’t mean go wild.
+“Think outside the box” doesn’t mean go wild.
 It means operate at the edge—where constraints become propellers and friction becomes signal.
 The breakthrough insight: Most “impossible” problems aren’t about the constraint itself.
 They’re about which constraint you’re fighting.
-What Smart Teams Avoid What Winners Do Instead
+What Smart Teams Avoid What Winners Do Instead Keep constraints—use them.
+Treat walls as design features to

 Post 2 — Thinking Outside the Box?
 Outside the Box ≠ Better!